Share this Article

 The results of Brick Underground's 2016 Holiday Tipping poll, like those of previous years, confirms that renters as a group do tend to tip less than owners.

-More than half (57%) of the 810 renters in doorman buildings who took our poll said they tipped no more than $500 total last year, compared to around one-third (35% percent) of 630 owners in doorman buildings.
+More than half (60 percent) of the 701 renters in doorman buildings who took our poll said they tipped no more than $500 total last year, compared to 40 percent of 371 owners in doorman buildings.

 As we've speculated previously, several factors may contribute to the gratuity divide:

 - Transience: Renters move more often than owners and may be reluctant to invest much in people they may not know very long.